 The District is located within Riverside County, the fourth largest county in the State.
 Riverside County and San Bernardino County comprise the Inland Empire which is one of the fastest growing metropolitan areas in the nation.
 The Inland Empire covers approximately 27,000 square miles with a population of about 4.6 million.
-Riverside County has a population of 2.4 million people and of this, the District serves approximately 59,200 between the City of Beaumont and community of Cherry Valley.
-According to the State Department of Finance, Beaumont was the fastest growing California city of those with populations exceeding 30,000 in 2019.
+Riverside County has a population of 2.4 million people and of this, the District serves approximately 60,800 between the City of Beaumont and community of Cherry Valley, according to estimates from the State of California Department of Finance Demographic Research Unit.

 The District's customer base currently is comprised of mostly residential and commercial customers.
-Large consumers remain consistent year to year with the City of Beaumont, Beaumont Unified School District, K Hovnanian's Four Seasons, Highland Springs Country Club, and Perricone Juices rounding out the top five users.
+Large consumers remain consistent year to year with the City of Beaumont, K Hovnanian's Four Seasons, Beaumont Unified School District, Highland Springs Country Club, and TNT Blanchard General Eng Inc. rounding out the top five users

-According to US Census Bureau projections, median household incomes within the City of Beaumont of \$78,111 are 22 percent higher than for the County of Riverside at \$63,948, and ten percent higher than the State-wide median household income of \$71,948.
-Housing prices in the District's service area continue to remain steady.
-The median value of a single family owner-occupied housing unit in the vicinity of the City of Beaumont is \$352,122, up 2.3 percent over the past year.
+According to US Census Bureau projections, median household incomes within the City of Beaumont of \$84,105 are 26 percent higher than for the County of Riverside at \$67,005, and 12 percent higher than the State-wide median household income of \$75,235.
+Housing prices in the District's service area have spiked over the last year.
+The median value of a single family owner-occupied housing unit in the vicinity of the City of Beaumont is \$419,631, up 16.5 percent over the past year.